For the latest information on Covid-19Please Click Here

 We want to see happy, healthy eaters.
 We aim to educate and encourage children so they enjoy and feel empowered making the right choices about the food they eat and, that they understand more about what it means to have a healthy diet and lifestyle.

 We want to see children who love to be active!
 All children take part in the national Daily Mile programme.
 We encourage children to take part in our after school clubs, and at break and lunchtimes Our Sports Crew encourage participation from groups of children in their organised games and activities.
 We want all children to look forward to and take an active part in their two PE lessons each week, whether outdoor or indoor, and their Go Noodle activities.
 We celebrate all contributions to sport that children make.

 We want to ensure that all our children are educated and aware so that they can make informed and positive choices in all aspects of their life.
 We support this through our shared ethos assemblies, the PSHE curriculum, and in our school activities and environments.
 Our newly implemented Jigsaw scheme of work covers many areas such as relationships, learning, being me, dreams and goals and healthy me topics.
 We are a reactive school who monitors children’s progress in the healthy schools areas and adapts the curriculum according to individual cohorts and year group needs.

 Barden Primary School Mental Health Champions

-In November three of our students were selected from year 6 to become our very own Mental Health Champions.
+Three of our students were selected from year 6 to become our very own Mental Health Champions.
 The Young Mental Health Champions (YMHC) is a student-led intervention, which is designed to make use of physical activity as a proactive solution to mental health and wellbeing issues present within schools.